Course detail

 FSI-VPP-A Acad. year: 2025/2026 Winter semester

 The course deals with the following topics: Dynamic programming and optimal control of stochastic processes.
 Bellman optimality principle as a tool for optimization of multistage processes with a general nonlinear criterion function.
 Optimum decision policy.
 Computational aspects of dynamic programming in discrete time.
 Hidden Markov models and the Viterbi algorithm.
-Project management, CMP and PERT methods.
-Algorithms for shortest paths in graphs and the branch and bound method.
+Algorithms for shortest paths in graphs.
 Multicriteria control problems.
 Deterministic optimal control in continuous time, Hamilton-Jacobi-Bellman equation, Pontryagin maximum principle.
 LQR and Kalman filter.
 Process scheduling and planning.
 Problems with infinitely many stages.
+Approximate dynamic programming.
+Heuristic methods for complex problems.
 Applications of the methods in solving practical problems.

 Language of instruction